TIMELINE-Fed's Bernanke saw U.S. economy through turbulent times

 Aug.
 29, 2011 - Fed says plans to keep rates near zero until mid-2013.

 Jan.
-25, 2012 - Fed adopts inflation target, setting 2 percent as the goal.
-It also says it expects to keep rates near zero through late 2014 and begins publishing policymakers’ projections of when they think federal funds rate should rise.
+25, 2012 - Fed adopts inflation target for first time, setting 2 percent as the goal.
+It also says it expect to keep rates near zero through late 2014 and begins publishing policymakers’ projections of when they think federal funds rate should rise.

 Sept.
 13, 2012 - Fed announces third round of quantitative easing, or QE3.
 It starts by purchasing $40 billion in mortgage-backed securities per month and says it will continue to reinvest principal payments from its holdings.

 Dec.
-12, 2012 - With Operation Twist expiring at year end, Fed expands QE3 by adding purchases of $45 billion of longer-term Treasuries per month.
+12, 2012 - With Operation Twist expiring at year end, Fed announces plan to expand QE3 by adding purchases of $45 billion worth of longer-term Treasuries per month.
 It also says it expects rates near zero would be appropriate as long as the jobless rate is above 6.5 percent and inflation does not threaten to top 2.5 percent.

 June 19, 2013 - Bernanke says Fed expects to begin to wind down QE3 by year end and bring it to full halt by mid-2014.

 Sept.
-18, 2013 - Bernanke says the U.S. economy is not yet strong enough to begin reducing the bond buying, confounding markets which had been betting on a decision to taper the purchases.
+18, 2013 - Bernanke says the economy is not yet strong enough to allow the Fed to begin reducing its bond buying, confounding markets which had been betting on a decision to taper the purchases.

 Oct.
-9, 2013 - Obama nominates Fed Vice Chair Janet Yellen to replace Bernanke.
+9, 2013 - President Barack Obama, nominating Fed Vice Chair Janet Yellen to replace Bernanke at the Fed’s helm, thanks the chairman for his service: “He has truly been a stabilizing force, not just for our country but the entire world,” he said.

-Dec.
-18, 2013 - Fed announces plan to reduce monthly bond buying to $75 billion from $85 billion.
-Bernanke says Fed would likely continue to cut the program at a “measured” pace through 2014, winding it down completely by late in the year.